Policy Statement

 Solely purposed commercial marketing, through email or text, must only be sent to those who have opted-in to receive messages.
 Commercial marketing messages must include an opt-out function.

 Data relating to advice and representation is extremely sensitive and several of the data protection principles apply.
-Advice data is held in the AdvicePro system which may only be accessed by the SU Advice Team.
+Casework data is held in the AdvicePro system which may only be accessed by the SU Community Support Team.

 Live and archived cases are stored securely and are disposed of securely by being shredded and placed in a confidential waste bag if a hard copy.